 The Mary Baldwin dorms are some of the nicest I’ve seen. – 2016 Camper

 Dorm rooms are double occupancy, but some rooms house up to three campers.
 Each room is equipped with twin beds and desks.
 You must provide your own bedding, pillows, sheets, towels, etc. You are welcome to decorate your room with posters or pictures, but must use double sided tape as opposed to thumb tacks.

 I loved the actual dorm and my roommate was awesome. – 2016 Camper

-We decide floor assignments for campers who identify outside of the gender binary in conversation with the camper, their family, and camp staff.
+All campers (and residential staff) live in the same building.
+We assign roommates based on gender identity: campers room with other campers who identify as the same or similar gender.
+We decide room assignments for campers who identify outside of the gender binary in conversation with the camper, their family, and camp staff.

 Mary Baldwin University is located on 54 acres, with large field, varied outdoor spaces along with tennis courts made available to the ASC Theatre Camp.

 The MBU campus is on a large hill, and we tend to keep campers fairly busy moving from place to place throughout the day; a certain amount of outdoor physical activity is thereby guaranteed.

 Additionally, depending on interest, RDAs usually organize a morning running group led by one of our counselors.